wealthfront/magellan/RELEASING.md

 Someone with the necessary permissions publishes the repo:
 5a.) `./gradlew clean publish`
 5b.)
 Visit [Sonatype Nexus](https://oss.sonatype.org/) and promote the artifact.
+If this step fails: drop the Sonatype repo, fix the problem, commit, and start again.
+Visit [Maven Central Repository Search](https://search.maven.org/search?q=magellan) to verify the artifact is live.
+Note that it may take a few hours.

 6.)
 Visit [the GitHub releases page](https://github.com/wealthfront/magellan/releases) and create a new release, copying the changelog from CHANGELOG.md.
 7a.)
 Change the gradle.properties to the next SNAPSHOT version.
 7b.) git commit -am "Prepare next development version" 8.)
 Open a Pull Request with the above changes.
 Get it merged

-Visit [Maven Central Repository Search](https://search.maven.org/search?q=magellan) to check when the artifact is live.
-Note: it may take a few hours.

-If step 5 fails, drop the Sonatype repo, fix the problem, commit, and start again at step 4.

 ## Publish to local maven repo